Leadership

 • Car Crashes: Heavier vehicles undergo smaller velocity change.

 • Gun Recoil: When a firearm is discharged, the bullet accelerates forward due to explosive force.
-Simultaneously, the gun experiences an equal backward thrust—a direct consequence of momentum conservation, where the bullet’s forward momentum cancels out the gun’s backward momentum.
+Simultaneously, the gun undergoes an equal and opposite recoil, exemplifying the conservation of momentum where the forward motion of the bullet is counterbalanced by the gun’s backward motion.

 3. Connecting Action-Reaction Pairs to Momentum Conservation